sheadawson/silverstripe-select2/README.md

 ### Usage

-A basic implementation will use configuration defaults to provide a dropdown list of SiteTree objects, suitable for selecting a page
+A basic implementation will use configuration defaults to provide a dropdown list of SiteTree objects, suitable for searching for and selecting a page.

 ```php
 $field = AjaxSelect2Field::create('PageID');